 The Vrbo policy offers up to $1 million in primary liability coverage per year per property for claims of injuries to guests and damage to the property of a third party (like a neighbor).
 But that’s as much protection as you get from them.

 As you may notice, while a million dollars worth of insurance coverage is a lot, it does come with a lot of exclusions and limitations.

 What to Look For in a Vrbo Insurance Plan

-Now that you know you’re on the hunt for an insurance plan tailored to the unique situation that is a short-term rental through Vrbo, there are a couple of things you need to carefully look for while shopping around for the best Vrbo vacation rental insurance for you.
+Now that you know you’re on the hunt for an insurance plan tailored for Vrbo rentals, you need to carefully look for a few things while shopping around for the best Vrbo vacation rental insurance for you.

 The Best Insurance for Vrbos

 Fortunately, in recent years a few insurance companies have dove into the market of short-term rentals.